CordyJ/OpenTxl/README.txt

-The OpenTxl Turing+ source code and build process
+The OpenTxl Turing+ source code and build process for Unix-like systems

 OpenTxl requires the Turing+ compiler, tpc, to build.